How to Spot a Homeschooler by the Things We Say

 When you’re homeschooled and you read a lot, you tend to pick up words from a variety of time periods and contexts, and you may be in the habit of just randomly trying out your newly-learned, interesting words in casual conversation.
 I’ve noticed that a lot of homeschoolers do this.
 (It’s kind of hard to not notice, to be honest.)

-More generally, I remember just being captivated by the interesting words I came across in books that I loved, like “ethereal,” and “dappled,” and I’d try to work them into conversations whenever they were even remotely relevant.
+More generally, I remember just being captivated by the interesting words I came across in books that I loved, like “ethereal,” and “dappled.”
+I would try to work them into conversations whenever they were even remotely relevant.
 Okay, fine, I probably still do this.
 I’m sure it makes me a little weird.
 But again: I’m okay with it.

 However, from what I’ve heard from many of my other homeschooled friends, mispronouncing words is a pretty standard homeschooler thing.

 Maybe it’s because we’re so used to reading things in our heads without necessarily talking about all of them with other people?
-Maybe it’s because our parents think our mispronunciations are “cute” and never correct us?
+Maybe it’s because homeschoolers tend to be more independent with our work, so our parents don’t have as much of an opportunity to correct us?

 You May Also Like